 What could be more magical than a light dusting of snow cloaking Wawel Castle?

 Thanks to its large student population – 200,000 at the last count – things are kept real.
-Away from the more touristy bars and restaurants, you can tuck into a meal for 15 PLN washed down with a glass of craft beer for 5 PLN.
+Away from the more touristy bars and restaurants, tucking into a meal is a bargain.

 To feast on winter-warming food